MOARdV/AviationLights/README.md

 ### Localization

 Aviation Lights 4.0 and later support localization.
-The currently supported languages are en-us, es-es, fr-fr, and zh-cn.
+The currently supported languages are en-us, es-es, fr-fr, pt-br, and zh-cn.

 Translations would be appreciated.

-### Legacy Aviation Lights

-The legacy aviation lights from Aviation Lights 3.x do not appear in the editor by default.
-There is a file in AviationLights/Patches named MM_UnhideOldLights.nocfg.
-Rename that file to MM_UnhideOldLights.cfg and ModuleManager (if installed) will update the legacy lights so they are available in the editor.
-If you do not wish to include the old parts in your installation, and you do not have any vessels currently using those lights, feel free to delete the AviationLights/Parts/lights folder.
-The Aviation Lights 4.x light is in AviationLights/Parts.

 ### B9 Part Switcher